PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to the circus the little girl asked if she could ride the elephant
+Yo mamma is so fat when she jumped in the air she got stuck